Detroit Neighborhood Tours Explore Beyond Downtown

 Detroit

 Southwest Detroit (Mexicantown) – Food and Murals Guided walk along Bagley Street, explore Mexicantown murals.
+There is time to stop and shop.
 Stop at local bakery for a sweet treat.
 Storytelling: immigration, culture, and today’s thriving Latino community.

 30 minutes Admission ticket free